aerospike/aerospike-document-lib/README.md

 ### JsonPath Queries

-JsonPath queries is java DSL for reading JSON documents.
+JsonPath is a query language for JSON.
 It supports operators, functions and filters.

 Consider the following json